mekind/rag-playground/docs/retrieval/rag.md

     - `error` (str, optional): Error message if generation failed

 **Behavior:**
-1. Retrieves relevant documents using VectorSearch (single collection or multi-collection merged search)
+1. Retrieves relevant documents using VectorSearch
+   - In multi-collection setups, the pipeline uses a **merged** retrieval view (e.g. `VectorSearch.search_merged()`) to build a single unified context for the LLM.
 2. If no results found, returns error message
 3. Formats retrieved context
 4. Generates prompt with context and query